Sceptre/github-ci-action/README.md

 ## Usage

-Here are two quick examples for some common workflows.
-Both workflows assume a Sceptre structure like so:
+Here are three quick examples for some common workflows.
+Workflows assume a Sceptre structure like so:
 ```none
 .